fevieira27/MoveToBeActive/README.md

 # MoveToBeActive
-Work in progress (not yet published) Garmin Watchface for the VivoActive 4 watch series.
-Some features:
+Work in progress (not yet published) Garmin Watchface that was initially meant for the VivoActive 4 series, as I am going to replace my old Vivomove HR soon.
+However, even though I'm now going to move (no pun intended) to a more smartwatch kind of devide, I do prefer the regular/classic look of an analog watch, so I design this watch face to mimic the design of the Vivomove Hybrid series, but adding extra features that would be useful to me for daily usage.

+I have tested/adapted this watch face to work with a few other rounded devices, including the new flagship Enduro.

+### Feature listing:
 * Analog hands with seconds removed to mimic Vivomove HR (and save battery);
 * Garmin Logo;
 * Current Date;